B.S. Telecommunication, 1984

 Hall of Fame 2013

-Richard W. Schneider, TEL 1984, is president & CEO of WPBT2, the PBS station based in Miami serving South Florida from the Treasure Coast to Key West.
-He joined the station in 2004 after six years as president/CEO of Channel 5 Public Broadcasting (KNPB) in Reno, Nevada.
+Richard W. Schneider, TEL 1984, is president & CEO of Maine Public, the statewide network for NPR and PBS.
+He previously served as CEO of WPBT2 in Miami and Channel 5 Public Broadcasting (KNPB) in Reno, Nevada.

 Following graduation, Rick moved to WPTV in West Palm Beach as a reporter and anchor, then to New York City, working as a weekend reporter at WPIX while attending the Columbia University Graduate School of Journalism.
 After graduation, he became a Washington correspondent for Post-Newsweek Stations, reporting for WPLG/Miami, WJXT/Jacksonville, WDIV/Detroit, and WFSB/Hartford.